bentoml/BentoML/docs/source/guides/ci.rst

     Document how to build CI pipelines with BentoML.

-Before a more detailed documentation is coming, check out the APIs for :doc:`/concepts/bento`, :ref:`concepts/bento:Managing Bentos` and :ref:`concepts/model:Managing Models`.
+Before a more detailed documentation is coming, check out the APIs for :doc:`/concepts/bento`, :ref:`concepts/bento:Manage Bentos` and :ref:`concepts/model:Manage models`.
 They are essential to building a CI pipeline with BentoML.